Andrea L. Irwin, JD, Executive Director

 Abbie Strout, Director of Education and Community Engagement

 Abbie has worked at Mabel Wadsworth Center since 2010 and became the Director of Education and Community Engagement in January 2015.
 She coordinates the Center’s advocacy and education programs focused on reducing abortion stigma, educating about the intersection of LGBTQ rights and reproductive freedom and advocating for the rights of all pregnant people.
-She created the Mabel’s Voices Project, where she provides space for people to share personal experiences that would overwise remain untold.
+She created Mabel’s Voices, a story sharing project to reduce stigma and build collective power.
 She hosted Mabel Wadsworth Center’s podcast called Reproductive Left where she interviewed local experts on issues that impact our sexual and reproductive health.
-Additionally, she provides sexual health workshops and presentations for students and community groups.
+Additionally, she facilitates sexual health workshops for students and community groups.
 She earned her Bachelor of Arts degree in Sociology from the University of Maine.

 Kate Waning, Director of Finance and Operations